 The Bottom Line: Life as an Expat – During Medellín’s Coronavirus Quarantine

-Currently the national quarantine in Colombia is scheduled until May 11 and the quarantine could be extended or it could be slowly lifted.
+Currently the national quarantine in Colombia is scheduled until August 1 and the quarantine could be extended.

 Has life changed as an expat?
 Yes, life as an expat has changed dramatically.
 For example, there are no more events to socialize with others and we are staying at home all the time with the exception of taking the dogs for a walk or going shopping twice a week.